Motion-2-To-3: Leveraging 2D Motion Data for 3D Motion Generations: Experiment

 \subsection{Ablation study}

+\paragraph{Comparison on using 3D mocap annotation.} While leveraging web video collections for motion generation, a natural approach involves employing monocular 3D motion capture as the motion source.
+Our baseline experiments using Motion-X \cite{24nips_motionx} 3D annotations revealed suboptimal performance compared to our proposed method, as shown in \Tabref{tab:use2d}.
+This is primarily due to two factors: (1) inherent instability in reconstructed 3D motion quality, and (2) unrealistic motion priors introduced by 3D motion estimation from monocular videos.
+In contrast, our method uses a mixed strategy that first uses 2D motion data, which is less noisy than the 3D annotation, and then uses high-quality motion data for 3D motion prior learning.

+\paragraph{Evaluating strategies for lifting 2D motion to 3D.} To evaluate the effectiveness of our approach, we compare it against alternative strategies for lifting 2D motion to 3D: (1) \textbf{MotionBERT}: This method generates 2D motion with \twodnet{}, then directly infers 3D motion from the generated 2D data using MotionBERT~\cite{23iccv_motionbert}.
+(2) \textbf{MAS}~\cite{24cvpr_mas}: MAS uses \twodnet{} to independently generate multi-view 2D motions.
+It enforces consistency by projecting inferred 3D motions back into 2D space.
+(3) \textbf{2D condition}: Following Zero-1-to-3~\cite{23iccv_zero1to3}, this method employs another \mvnet{} trained specifically to generate multi-view outputs from the 2D motions produced by \twodnet{}.

+As shown in \Tabref{tab:use2d}, our proposed approach achieves superior performance compared to these baselines, highlighting its effectiveness.
+High FID scores for MotionBERT and MAS are due to their inability to capture global movements.
+Our approach not only addresses this limitation but also ensures multi-view consistency more effectively than MAS, generating coherent multi-view outcomes.
+We also find the 2D condition method less effective, as it fails to correct artifacts produced by \twodnet{}.
+Qualitative results presented in \Figref{fig:use2d} confirm these findings.
+MAS and MotionBERT exhibit limited global movement, resulting in unrealistic motions, especially for walking scenarios.
+The 2D condition method also displays noticeable artifacts due to inaccuracies in initial 2D generation.

-To examine the specific contributions of \mvnet{}, we conduct a series of ablation studies.
-(1) w/o pretrain: \mvnet{} is trained from scratch without using \twodnet{} as a pretrained model.
+\paragraph{Model designs.} We evaluate four variants to validate the model design.
+(1) w/o pre-training: \mvnet{} is trained from scratch without using \twodnet{} as a pretrained model.
 (2) w/ CB: we incorporate the consistency block from \cite{24cvpr_mas} into \mvnet{}’s diffusion process, performing triangulation to convert multi-view outputs into 3D motion at each diffusion step, which is then projected back to each view.
 (3) View=3: \mvnet{} is trained with only $3$ views.
 (4) View=5: \mvnet{} is trained with $5$ views.
 The results are shown in \Tabref{tab:ablation}.
 We could observe that without pretraining on 2D motion, the performance of the model drops significantly, indicated by the much higher FID.
 We find that the consistency block does not improve performance in our setting, possibly because \mvnet{} already captures view consistency effectively.
 Additionally, at early diffusion steps, imprecise predictions may cause the consistency block to introduce extra noise.
 Empirically, using $4$ views in \mvnet{} yields the best performance.